daniel-frak/keycloak-user-migration/CONTRIBUTING.md

 ## Coding style

-Try to follow the coding style prevalent throughout the codebase - consistency is best!
+Try to follow the coding style prevalent throughout the codebase — consistency is best!
 If you feel like doing things another way would be better for the project, feel free to open an issue to discuss your concerns.

 ## Tests

 The quality gate for this project's test coverage is set at 100%.
-That is not a required value, it's an expected one.
+That is not a required value, it's expected.

 A plugin should be trustworthy and the best way to generate trust is by having a complete suite of tests proving that everything works correctly.
 This suite of tests also provides a way to document the code's behavior,